 A sunny spot where the hills meet the sea

 Eastbourne is, and always has been, a healthy town.
-Situated at the eastern end of the South Downs National Park, it boasts as a backdrop the iconic Seven Sisters chalk cliffs as well as the dramatic Beachy Head and it has extensive safe beaches.
-The main town lies sheltered to the east of the cliffs helping to contribute to its sunshine record and making it officially the sunniest place in Great Britain!
+Situated at the eastern end of the South Downs National Park, it boasts the iconic Seven Sisters chalk cliffs as its backdrop and is home to the dramatic Beachy Head and a wealth of extensive safe beaches.
+The main town lies sheltered to the east of the cliffs helping to contribute to its sunshine record and, for a number of years, crowning it officially the sunniest place in Great Britain!

 With a population of around 99,000, the modern town has gently emerged from its mid-19th century origins as a Victorian seaside resort.
 Assisted by the arrival of the railway in 1849 and Queen Victoria’s endorsement of the benefits of sea air and bathing, the town retains a cultured and pleasant air.

 With a seafront promenade stretching over four miles, sub-tropical flora, a wonderful climate, and a quiet charm, it is a safe, active and delightful place in which to raise and educate children.

 In the last couple of years, Eastbourne town has benefitted enormously from a multi-million pound investment in a large number of areas including its new, state-of-the-art shopping centre called The Beacon,a multiplex cinema and the a complete overhaul and refurbishment of the town’s Grade II listed Congress Theatre which sits in the heart of the Devonshire Quarter.
 There are four theatres in the town which boast wide and varied programmes include large West End musicals, national orchestral concerts, comedy acts and more.